Article and photos (unless otherwise noted) by Virginia Miller

 In keeping with Anchor and Fritz’ legacy, he’s been working to create a spirit different from any before it.
 It will be the first Anchor spirit to be releases since Genevieve years back: a hops-based spirit, appropriately named HopHead.
 Though King and Anchor brewmaster (of 41 years) Mark Carpenter long ago passed the conceptual stages, there’s still the waiting game of TTB approvals, including classification of the spirit.
 As King explains to me, HopHead is made in Anchor’s alembic still used to craft their whiskies, but it is produced like a gin, though made solely with hops in neutral grain spirit vs. gin botanicals.

+This viagra professional 100mg deeprootsmag.org 20% provides the new experience, the uniqueness, the additional benefit or any other reason to live?).
+Before knowing the treatment of Erectile Dysfunction lets viagra shop usa understand the causes of this sexual health illness not only affects men’s physical health but it also affects mental health of a person.
+Some stores also ship these medicines for separate health reasons.Solution: Although there is nothing to be ashamed of this condition, as this is a condition w3hen men loses control cheap viagra from uk over ejaculatory system. cialis generic 5mg Here the reason why the man faces this problem, he gets difficulty to have hard and long-sized male organ.
 Because it defies typical classification, it may even end up being categorized as vodka, which would be a mental hurdle for countless of us cocktail geeks and industry folk who have helped spur on the cocktail renaissance of the past decade plus.
 But HopHead is not flavored vodka.
 I’ve tasted numerous hoppy whiskies (a shining example being Charbay’s R5 made from Bear Republic Beer), but this is quite different.
 As King expressed, the goal is to have the taste of fresh hops without the bitter finish.
 It’s unexpectedly clean, smooth, vibrantly hoppy but with no lingering bitterness.
 Granted, IPA lovers and hops fanatics crave the bitter, but I find this a fascinating expression of hops, illuminated from other angles when chilled – unique cocktail creations are waiting to be made from this one.
 The HopHead label is designed by the same Sausalito houseboat artist who has designed Anchor’s Christmas beer labels for years.

 Months back I visited Anchor’s new rooftop bar, a window-heavy respite with chic yellow couch, wood bar, and striking views of downtown San Francisco and the Bay Bridge.
 They are close to finishing a deck which will function as a beer garden of sorts, surrounded by herbs and hops.
 They’ve recently acquired bartending legend Brian Rea’s cocktail library, considered to be the most extensive in the world.
 King says they plan to have a library room on the top floor of Anchor near the bar where industry folk can peruse vintage books (cozy on the couch with those views) and try them out at the bar with the extensive collection of Anchor spirits and imports.
 It will be one-of-a-kind as an industry space.